 A community/art project, rather than just another cafe.
 It is housed in a not-so-old but old-enough traditional building (1955).
 Its history goes back as a resting place next to Sorinji temple, there since 1701, that is also called the Hagi temple due to the Japanese clover bushes (hagi in Japanese) on the temple grounds.
 Read more.

-There are many more small shopping streets and historical locations in Yanaka to explore such as the tsuji-bei wall (see photo at the top of this article).
+There are many more small shopping streets and historical locations in Yanaka to explore such as the tsuji-bei wall and the SCAI the bathhouse.

 Nippori Station (Yamanote line, Jōban Line, Keihin-Tohoku Line, Keisei main line and Nippori-Toneri Liner).